s1sw/boneworks-mp/README.md

 ## Build Instructions
 You need:
+ - Boneworks
- - MelonLoader
+ - A working install of MelonLoader on Boneworks
- - IL2CPP dumper + IL2CPP assembly unhollower or a copy of of the unhollowed DLLs

-1. Copy the unhollowed DLLs to a folder called Managed next to the project.
+1. Copy the Managed folder from the MelonLoader folder in your Boneworks game directory to the root directory of the repository.
-2. Copy `MelonLoader.ModHandler.dll` into the same folder.
-3. Open the solution.
+2. Open the solution.
-4. Press build, and the mod will be placed in a new directory titled Output.
+3. Press build, and the MultiplayerMod DLL should be in a new folder titled Output.